Arcanum: Of Steamworks and Magick Obscura: Critical reviews

-Carla Hacker reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "An in-depth and engaging role-playing game that deviates from the traditional fantasy setting."Arcanum received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Carla Hacker reviewed the game for Next Generation, rating it four stars out of five, and stated that "An in-depth and engaging role-playing game that deviates from the traditional fantasy setting."Arcanum received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.

 The game received two Editor's Choice Awards from IGN and GameZone with scores of 8.7 out of 10 and 90 out of 100, respectively.
-IGN stated that "the story is rich and complex", praising the character creation, open-ended game play, and size of the game world.
+IGN stated that "the story is rich and complex", praising the character creation, open-ended gameplay, and size of the game world.
 They also praised the game for its responsiveness to the player: "A well-adjusted Elf may get more information out of an aristocrat than a surly Half-Ogre, and the conversations you have will be completely different."
 IGN did, however, criticize its interface, calling it "[not] very intuitive, bordering on downright clunky" and the in-game user interface "takes up over a third of the screen".
-Gamezone called it a RPG with "some extra bite", also praising the character creation and game play stating, "This one will be on your PC for months".
+Gamezone called it an RPG with "some extra bite", also praising the character creation and gameplay, stating, "This one will be on your PC for months".
 Additionally, they praised the "incredible range of equipment that ranges from standard[s] such as swords and armor to rags and coal and empty cans".

 The game also received praise from The Electric Playground, which awarded the game 9 out of 10 and calling it "the most diverse and open-ended RPG to date."
-Game Revolution praised the game, particularly the character creation, stating, "Whomever you are, the world treats you accordingly." but also criticized the graphics.
+Game Revolution praised the game, particularly the character creation, stating, "Whomever you are, the world treats you accordingly", but also criticized the graphics.
 Game Informer rated the game as 6.75 out of 10, GamePro gave it 4 out of 5 and Mygamer awarded the game 8 out of 10.

 GameSpot gave the game a rating of 7.3 out of 10, calling it a "captivating and immersive role-playing experience" and praising the setting as a "great concept".
 Their review, however, was adverse on the claim of lackluster graphics, and unintuitive interface as the main criticisms: "There's nothing flattering about the dated, washed-out, low-resolution graphics".

 The editors of Computer Games Magazine named Arcanum the best role-playing game of 2001—tied with Wizardry 8—and presented it with their "Best Writing" award.
 They called Arcanum a "phenomenally well-written" title with an "incredibly creative" setting.
 It also won PC Gamer US's, RPG Vault's, The Electric Playground's and IGN's 2001 "Role-Playing Game of the Year" prizes, and was nominated in GameSpy's "PC RPG Game of the Year" and GameSpot's "Best Single-Player Role-Playing Game" and "Best Story" categories.
 PC Gamer's editors wrote, "Arcanum greatly exceeded our expectations, optimizing everything we hold dear about roleplaying on the computer."